-The band consisted of 5 saxophones, 9 brass instruments, vibes, a rhythm section, and a guitar, which was unusual because not many “big bands” featured guitar at that time.
+The recording band for the orchestral version consisted of 5 saxophones, 9 brass instruments, vibes, a rhythm section, and a guitar, which was unusual because not many “big bands” featured guitar at that time.

 As John Barry describes it: